coobyHQ/odoo-saas-tools/saas_portal_portal/README.rst

 SaaS Portal Portal
 ==================

-Allows your customers to manage their saas services from a beautiful web interface.
+Allows your customers to see their saas services from the portal web interface.